Mr-Ma-yikun/MotionDiff/README.md

 2. We use SD-1.5 as the baseline diffusion model https://huggingface.co/stable-diffusion-v1-5/stable-diffusion-v1-5

 ## Demo
-Down the demo data from: https://pan.baidu.com/s/1bLLbHqb3o5ysXsic5Pnd7w?pwd=8888
+Down the demo data from https://pan.baidu.com/s/1bLLbHqb3o5ysXsic5Pnd7w?pwd=8888, and put it into data/
-pass: 8888

 You can run the following code to quickly reproduce our results.